-- Existing traffic noise is 85 dBA along much of the project.
-The noise created from access roads along the highways is inconsequential relative to the highway noise and was not analyzed further. - Construction noise levels below human health concerns but possibly still an annoyance were eliminated from further analysis because this noise is temporary in nature and decays rapidly with distance from sources. - Blasting activities are expected to be underground and produce less than 90 dBA (variable) which would be lower than other construction activities. - Operation and maintenance of the facilities was eliminated from further analysis as it relates to impacts on humans and wildlife because of the infrequent nature of the maintenance and the likelihood it would include vehicle noise only and the inclusion of sound attenuation enclosures in the preliminary facility designs. - Noise from natural gas generator systems was eliminated from further analysis because the generators would be enclosed within a noise attenuating building and the exhaust would be silenced sufficiently to make sure that sound levels outside of each pump station perimeter are lower than 60 dBA.
-Buildings housing natural gas generators would be more than 200 feet from the pump station perimeter fencing.
+• Existing traffic noise is 85 dBA along much of the project.
+The noise created from access roads along the highways is inconsequential relative to the highway noise and was not analyzed further.

+- Construction noise levels below human health concerns but possibly still an annoyance were eliminated from further analysis as this noise is temporary in nature and decays rapidly with distance from sources. - Blasting activities are expected to be underground and produce less than 90 dBA (variable) which would be lower than other construction activities. - Operation and maintenance of the facilities was eliminated from further analysis because of the infrequent nature of the maintenance, the likelihood it would include vehicle noise only and the inclusion of sound attenuation enclosures in the preliminary facility designs.